raphaelmenges/USLayout-Umlaute/README.md

-# US Layout with German special letters
+# US layout with German special letters
 An AutoHotkey script to make German special letters available on a keyboard with US layout on Microsoft Windows.

 The script disables the right ALT key as general modifier and implements following shortcuts: